HolmesLab/holmeslab/docs/Admin/purchasing/index.md

 ## 4. Figure out which Account Code (aka Expenditure Type) to use
 1. If your item is a [Non-PO Transaction](https://rutgers.box.com/s/od35jddjazp5fik32lzs9kt800tp8jjt), it may have a ‘recommended account code’ in the column in that spreadsheeet
 2. Common account codes:
+    - 52950 - Office supplies general (snacks also go here)
     - 56060 - Travel + conference registration fees
     - 55250 - Publication fees
     - 56100 - Travel meals per diem
     - 56090 - Travel lodging, foreign
     - 56080 - Travel lodging, domestic
-    - 52950 - Office supplies general
     - 52930 - Office supplies computer
     - 58030 - Computer Software Licenses & Fees
     - 74108 - Anything (Mac etc) from kite+key